cheerfulstoic/cheerfulstoic.github.io/_posts/2021-07-20-How-Far-Can-I-Push-a-GenServer.md

 If you would like to look at the source code for this project you can see it [on GitHub](https://github.com/cheerfulstoic/emoji_game).

+TL;DR: This post isn't very TL;DR-able 😁  I don't have any conclusions or recommendations to share, just a journey.
+I invite you to join me to learn what I've learned!

 Overview of the Project
 =======================